-To be approved, Proposal 2, ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for 2020, must receive "For" votes from the holders of a majority of shares present online at the meeting or represented by proxy and entitled to vote on the matter.
+To be approved, Proposal 2, ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for 2021, must receive "For" votes from the holders of a majority of shares present online at the meeting or represented by proxy and entitled to vote on the matter.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Since brokers have authority to vote on your behalf with respect to Proposal 2, we do not expect broker non-votes on this proposal.

-For Proposal 3, the advisory vote on the frequency of future stockholder advisory votes on Named Executive Officer compensation, the frequency receiving the votes of the holders of a majority of shares present online at the meeting or represented by proxy and entitled to vote on this proposal will be considered the frequency preferred by the stockholders.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote on each of the proposed frequencies.
+For Proposal 3, advisory approval of the compensation of our Named Executive Officers will be considered to be approved if it receives "For" votes from the holders of a majority of the shares present online at the meeting or represented by proxy and entitled to vote thereon to be approved.
+If you "Abstain" from voting, it will have the same effect as an "Against" vote on this proposal.
 Broker non-votes will have no effect.